Detection Engineering Brief - Thursday, May 28, 2026

 Hunting Agenda and Promotion Criteria

-• Combined Miner and RAT C2 Behavior - High-Frequency Outbound Connections with CPU-Intensive Child Process: Do not schedule yet; validate as an analyst-led hunt first.; baseline expected benign activity and define an alert-volume threshold; prove correlation keys join correctly on real tenant telemetry.
+• Cryptominer with RAT Module Exhibiting Sustained CPU Load and Persistent Outbound C2 Connections: Do not schedule yet; validate as an analyst-led hunt first.; baseline expected benign activity and define an alert-volume threshold.

 Unique Blind Spot Callout